zainBondoq/zainBondoq/README.md

 - 👋 Hi, I’m @zainBondoq
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning php
-- 📫 How to reach me bondoqzain@gmail.com
+- 📫 you can reach me at bondoqzain@gmail.com

 <!---